nyancodeid/image-cache/README.md

 ## API

 ### Set Options
-is function to replace options from `default options`. this function not returning something. for using this function, add this code after define all variable.
+is a function to replace options from `default options`. this function not returning something. for using this function, add this code after defining all variable.

 ```javascript
 imageCache.setOptions({